ComputationalRadiationPhysics/picongpu/docs/source/models/binary_collisions.rst

             Collider<relativistic::RelativisticCollisionConstLog<Params2>, Pairs2>
         >;
 The dynamic logarithm implementation uses a Debye length that is pre-calculated once for all colliders on each time step.
-So, whenever there is at least one collider with the ``RelativisticCollisionDynamicLog`` present in the ``CollisionPipeline`` this precalculation needs to be enabled by setting ``constexpr bool calculateScreeningLength = true;``.
+So, whenever there is at least one collider with the ``RelativisticCollisionDynamicLog`` present in the ``CollisionPipeline`` this precalculation needs to be enabled by adding Species to the ``CollisionScreeningSpecies`` sequence.
-The species included in the Debye length calculation are set by default to ``using CollisionScreeningSpecies = VectorAllSpecies;``.
+To include all species just set ``using CollisionScreeningSpecies = VectorAllSpecies;``.
-This can be changed to an arbitrary list of (filtered) species, see the ``CollisionsBeamRelaxation`` test for reference.
+But, this can be an arbitrary list of (filtered) species, see the ``CollisionsBeamRelaxation`` test for reference.

 .. note::
     The Debye length calculation requires at least 2 ``FieldTmp`` slots enabled in ``memory.param`` when ``CollisionScreeningSpecies`` has only one element and at least 3 otherwise.